-No exploitable vulnerabilities were found.
+No exploitable vulnerabilities were found with the independent penetration tests.

 The algorithmic security level of cryptographic functionality has not been rated in this certification process, but the current consensus on the algorithmic security level in the open domain, i.e., from the current best cryptanalytic attacks published, has been taken into account.